-Note that it is also sufficient to assume that $Z_0\rightarrow_pz_0$ as $L\rightarrow \infty$ for some constant $z_0>0$.
+We now move to point (1).
+As in \cite{Maillard:2020aa}, we claim that it is sufficient to assume that $Z_0\rightarrow_pz_0$ as $L\rightarrow \infty$ for some constant $z_0\geq 0$ instead of the one dimensional convergence (1).
 One can then deduce Theorem \ref{th:csbp} thanks to a conditioning argument.
-We now prove the one dimensional convergence under this assumption: we fix $t>0$ and prove that for any $\lambda>0$,
+Hence, we will prove the following: for fixed $t>0$ and ${ q}>0$,